Should The FBI Have Arrested 'The Hacker Who Hacked No One'?

 Note that this is a different scenario than the hypothetical question asked in the article/summary.
 The key is "knowing that individual intended to use the Limitless key logger for the purpose of committing unlawful and unauthorized computer intrusions".
 This is the standard FBI quasi-entrapment operation.

 In my opinion, no tool should be illegal to make or sell as long as some legal use is possible, however improbable.
-Selling it to someone after you know that they
+Selling it to someone after you know that they intend to use it illegally, however, I'm willing to let law enforcement do their thing.
+(But I'd like to see some more public scrutiny of their methods, which smell like bullshit a bit more often than I'd like.)

 Re: (Score:2)